Cookies on this website

 Biography

-Prior to my current role, I worked as a postdoctoral bioinformatician at the Institute of Genetics and Cancer, University of Edinburgh, under Prof. Tim Aitman (Centre for Genomic and Experimental Medicine), where I led the bioinformatics analysis of detecting structural variations using ONT long reads in the Scottish Genomics Partnership (SGP) project for diagnosing rare disease cases.
+Previously, I was a Postdoctoral Bioinformatician at the Institute of Genetics and Cancer, University of Edinburgh, in Professor Tim Aitman’s group (Centre for Genomic and Experimental Medicine).
+There, I led the bioinformatics analysis of structural variants using ONT long reads as part of the Scottish Genomes Partnership (SGP) project, aimed at diagnosing unresolved rare disease cases.